Fair Interventions in Weighted Congestion Games: Abstract

 \section{Abstract}

-In this work we study the power and limitations of \emph{fair} interventions in weighted congestion games.
-Specifically, we focus on interventions that aim at improving the equilibrium quality (price of anarchy) and are fair in the sense that identical players receive identical treatment.
-Within this setting, we provide three key contributions: First, we show that no fair intervention can reduce the price of anarchy below a given factor depending solely on the class of latencies considered.
+In this work we study the power and limitations of fair interventions in weighted congestion games.
+Specifically, we focus on interventions that aim at improving the equilibrium quality (price of anarchy) and are fair in a suitably defined sense.
+Within this setting, we provide three key contributions.
+First, we show that no fair intervention can reduce the price of anarchy below a given factor depending solely on the class of latencies considered.
 Interestingly, this lower bound is unconditional, i.e., it applies regardless of how much computation interventions are allowed to use.
-Second, we propose a taxation mechanism that is fair and show that the resulting price of anarchy matches this lower bound, while the mechanism can be efficiently computed in polynomial time.
-Third, we complement these results by showing that no intervention (fair or not) can achieve a better approximation if polynomial computability is required.
-We do so by proving that the minimum social cost is \NP-hard to approximate below a factor identical to the one previously introduced.
-In doing so, we also show that the randomized algorithm proposed by Makarychev and Sviridenko \cite{Makarychev18} for the class of optimization problems with a ``diseconomy of scale'' is optimal, and provide a novel way to derandomize its solution via equilibrium computation.
+Second, we design a taxation mechanism that is fair and achieves a price of anarchy matching this unconditional lower bound, all the while being polynomial-time computable.
+Third, we show that no intervention (fair or not) can achieve a better approximation if polynomial computability is required.
+We do so by proving that the minimum social cost is \NP-hard to minimize below a factor identical to the one previously introduced.
+In doing so, our work shows that the algorithm proposed by Makarychev and Sviridenko \cite{Makarychev18} to tackle optimization problems with a ``diseconomy of scale'' is optimal, and provide a novel way to derandomize its solution via equilibrium computation.